Reds vs. Padres Player Props Betting Odds

 India Stats

-- India has eight doubles, a home run, 16 walks and 11 RBI (29 total hits).
-He's also swiped five bases.
+- India has eight doubles, a home run, 16 walks and 12 RBI (30 total hits).
+He has swiped five bases.

 India Recent Games